KhaledElAnsari/ng2-filters/README.md

   - `qoute`: it will add a qoutation mark to the value (It will turn the given value into a `String`)

+  - `replace`: this pipe will the replace the first matching string, example: `{{ timestring | replace: 'T': ' ' }}`.
+Note: Default replace value is empty string `""`.

+  - `replaceAll`: work like `replace` but the difference that it will replace every matching string.

 # License
 This project is under the MIT license.